PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-11 08:50:05
+Last updated: 2024-04-11 08:50:41
-Random Quote: What Colonel Sanders is to chicken, Saul Goodman is to the law. - Saul Goodman
+Random Quote: Your heart's talking to you, Barney.
+Do you have the guts to listen to it? - Lily Aldrin